New Zealand women's national rugby sevens team: 2012–2013 Seven Series season

-Captained by Manuel the team won the series following a fourth at Houston and wins at Guangzhou and Amsterdam having scored 169 points and conceded 34.
+Putting this behind them the team went on to win the series with a fourth at Houston and wins at Guangzhou and Amsterdam having scored 169 points and conceded 34.

 Because of their potential to win gold at the Olympics, High Performance Sport New Zealand in 2013 provided funding of $800,000 which was increased to $900,000 in 2014.